vzuburlis/100-days-of-code/log.md

 **Today's Progress**:made a small command line progress animation using java.
 ### Day 88: Apr 10 , 2020

-**Today's Progress**:made a MySql database and created a table and inserted data using JDBC.
+**Today's Progress**:made a MySql database and created a table and inserted data using JDBC, also practiced some DS algos.